ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-her until all the dirt from
+er until all the dirt from
 the sugar rises to the top&#x27; and, is
 skimmed off Then throw i into a
 tub to cool, and when, cold &#x27;pour ° it